What Are Freedom to Operate Opinions?

 Why Are FTO Opinions Important?

-The U.S. has over 11 million issued patents, with hundreds of thousands of new patents added annually.
-Navigating this vast landscape of intellectual property is daunting, but an FTO opinion offers:
+The U.S. has over 11 million issued patents, with hundreds of thousands added each year.
+Navigating this ocean of IP fences is daunting, but an FTO opinion offers:

-1. Risk Mitigation: Helps identify potential infringement risks early.
+1. Risk Reduction: Helps identify potential infringement risks early.

-2. Legal Defense: May be helpful against a claim of wilful infringement.
+2. Legal Benefits: May be helpful against a claim of wilful infringement.

-3. Strategic Insight: Guides design-around strategies to avoid infringement.
+3. Strategic Guidance: Guides design-around strategies to avoid infringement.

 Challenges of Freedom to Operate Opinions